camunda-community-hub/camunda-7-to-8-migration/camunda-platform-to-cloud-adapter/readme.md

 public class Application {
 ```

+This will also start a job worker that subscribes to `camunda-platform-to-cloud-migration`.

+## Using migration worker

-Now you will have a job worker that subscribes to `camunda-platform-to-cloud-migration` and accept task headers for a java delegate class or expression, e.g.:
+To use that worker, add the `taskType=camunda-platform-to-cloud-migration` to your service task and add task headers for a java delegate class or expression, e.g.:

 ```
     <bpmn:serviceTask id="task1" name="Java Delegate">